Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Confusion in extreme cases

-Your healthcare provider suspects may order other tests to help diagnose viral hepatitis.
+Your healthcare provider may order other tests to help diagnose viral hepatitis.
 These may include liver functions tests such as:

 Alanine aminotransferase, or ALT